alijafargholi/fabric_engin_point_distribution/README.md

 This project attempts to achieve the following goals:(Some are still in progress)

-1- Utilize KL within yhe Fabric Canvas application.
+1- Utilize KL within the Fabric Canvas application.
 2- Utilize the parallel processing capabilities(PEX).
 3- Gather and Randomize points from a source geometry.
 4- Random percentage subtraction of points.